 Diatomaceous earth is an excellent organic fungal-killing amendment.
 Shake it out around the plants, and it will kill off the WPM.
 Diatomaceous earth also acts as a natural pest deterrent, keeping bugs away from your plants.

-What are the Common Varieties Portulaca Plants?
+Common Varieties Portulaca Plants

 There are dozens of varieties of portulaca available.
 The flowers come in plenty of colors, providing the gardener with plenty of variety in their landscaping requirements.
 The moss rose also makes for an excellent companion plant in flowerbeds, and it’s a great ground cover option as well.